-The bill adds the following to the list of inherent risks of skiing for which a skier assumes the risk of and legal responsibility for any losses or damage caused by the risk: changing weather conditions; hard pack, powder, packed powder, wind pack, corn, crust, slush, cut-up snow, and machine-made snow; variations in steepness or terrain, whether natural or as the result of snowmaking, slope design, freestyle terrain, jumps, catwalks, or other terrain modifications; and passenger tramways and related structures and equipment, and competition equipment (R.C.
+The bill adds the following to the list of inherent risks of skiing for which a skier assumes the risk of and legal responsibility for injury, death, or loss to person or property caused by the risk: changing weather conditions; hard pack, powder, packed powder, wind pack, corn, crust, slush, cut-up snow, and machine-made snow; variations in steepness or terrain, whether natural or as the result of snowmaking, slope design, freestyle terrain, jumps, catwalks, or other terrain modifications; and passenger tramways and related structures and equipment, and competition equipment (R.C.
 4169.08(A)(1)).